 Brian Selznick’s gorgeously heartbreaking story, The Marvels, prompted a visit to the Dennis Severs House.
 There were so many stories sitting out in plain view there that I had to take a rest after my visit.
 But not for long because I had to head over to the Winnie the Pooh exhibit at the Victoria & Albert Museum.
-My re-read of Winnie the Pooh was muchman and woman sitting inside a boat more enjoyable, and I even read The House at Pooh Corner as well.
+My re-read of Winnie the Pooh was much more enjoyable, and I even read The House at Pooh Corner as well.
 If it has been a while since you’ve read these books, I highly recommend them for any age.
 They are still just downright delightful, as was seeing some of Ernest Shepard’s decorations in person.

 Later that day my travel partner and I got a bit lost.
 We came to a canal that was littered with barges, including a Book Barge.
 The sign outside that said “Children’s Books 50% off” pulled us inside.
 There we browsed the collection and upon purchase of a book, were treated to a rather piratical bookseller who recited an Edward Lear poem for us.
 As I said, the stories in London are just under the surface, ready to spring out at a moment’s notice.